Enterprise Edition only

-- Checking this property the export will include all the customized views saved into the chosen OLAP documents.
+- Clicking on this functionalities the export will include all the customized views saved into the chosen OLAP documents.
 You can find the Customized View going on the OLAP Document Menu and clicking on Show OLAP custom View.
 See the figure below:

 - Scheduled documents

-- Checking this property the export will include all the scheduled execution saved into the chosen documents.
+- Clicking on this functionalities the export will include all the scheduled execution saved into the chosen documents.
 You can find the scheduled execution going on the Document Menu and clicking on Show Scheduled Execution.
 See the figure below:

 - BIRT Translation

-- Checking this property the export will include all the translation added into ‘Localization’ functionalities of the BIRT templates.
+- Clicking on this functionalities the export will include all the translation added into ‘Localization’ functionalities of the BIRT templates.

 - Schedule configurations

-- Checking this property the export will include all the schedulation associated to the chosen documents.
+- Clicking on this functionalities the export will include all the schedulation associated to the chosen documents.
 At the end of the import you must have the schedulation saved into Scheduler section under the Tools area.